trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

         )
 ```

-Define the SQS callback queue that integrates the fine-tuning workflow processes with the FMOps SageMaker Pipeline.
+Define the SQS callback queue that integrates the fine-tuning workflow with the FMOps SageMaker Pipeline.
 As mentioned earlier, there is currently no direct integration between a SageMaker Pipeline and Bedrock.
-The SQS queue acts as the bridge between the FMOps pipeline Callback step and the Bedrock model customization workflow.
+The SQS queue acts as the bridge between the FMOps pipeline Callback step and the Bedrock fine-tuning jobs.

 ```python
         callback_queue = _sqs.Queue(